 These specific measures are complemented by activities in the 'Cooperation' programme.
-There, however, research performing SMEs participate in the projects as part of a consortium of research organisations.
+There, however, SMEs participate themselves in the research, as part of a consortium of research organisations.
 A target has been set so that at least 15% of the funding available under the 'Cooperation' programme should go to SMEs.
 The Commission will continue the quantitative and qualitative monitoring of SME participation in the Framework Programme against the objectives set.